Q*bert: Reception

 Q*bert is Gottlieb's only video game that earned considerable critical and commercial success, selling around 25,000 arcade cabinets.
 In the United States, it was among the thirteen highest-grossing arcade games of 1983.
 Cabaret and cocktail versions of the game were later produced.
 The machines have since become collector's items; the rarest of them are the cocktail versions.

 When the game was first introduced to a wider industry audience at the November 1982 AMOA show, it was immediately received favorably by the press.
 Video Games magazine placed Q*bert first in its list of Top Ten Hits, describing it as "the most unusual and exciting game of the show" and stating that "no operator dared to walk away without buying at least one".
 The Coin Slot reported "Gottlieb's game, Q*BERT, was one of the stars of the show", and predicted that "The game should do very well".

 Contemporaneous reviews were equally enthusiastic, and focused on the uniqueness of the gameplay and audiovisual presentation.
 Roger C. Sharpe of Electronic Games considered it "a potential Arcade Award winner for coin-op game of the year", praising innovative gameplay and outstanding graphics.
 William Brohaugh of Creative Computing Video & Arcade Games described the game as an "all-round winner" that had many strong points.
 He praised the variety of sound effects and the graphics, calling the colors vibrant.
 Brohaugh lauded Q*bert's inventiveness and appeal, stating that the objective was interesting and unique.
 Michael Blanchet of Electronic Fun suggested the game might push Pac-Man out of the spotlight in 1983.
-Neil Tesser of Video Games also likened Q*bert to Japanese games like Pac-Man and Donkey Kong, due to the focus on characters, animation and story lines, as well as the "absence of violence".
+Neil Tesser of Video Games also likened Q*bert to games released in the early 1980s in Japan, like Pac-Man and Donkey Kong, due to the focus on characters, animation and story lines, as well as the "absence of violence".
 Computer and Video Games magazine praised the game's graphics and colors.

 Electronic Games awarded Q*bert "Most Innovative Coin-op Game" of the year.
 Video Games Player called it the "Funniest Game of the Year" among arcade games in 1983.